+There are no prepayment penalties when you pay off a reverse mortgage early.
 Paying back a reverse mortgage early is favorable in many scenarios.
-For instance, there are no prepayment penalties for paying off a reverse mortgage earlier than usual.
 You can leave the home to your heirs clear and free, with no or a much smaller debt than occurred in the beginning.

-So if you are also considering paying off a reverse mortgage early, read below for a step-by-step guide to the process:
+So if you are also considering paying off a reverse mortgage early, read below for a simple step-by-step guide:

 How A Reverse Mortgage Also Can Be Paid Off Early

 The process of paying off a reverse mortgage is not very complicated.
 But it is advised that you contact a reverse mortgage specialist to avoid potential issues.